Aditya Chopra

-Aditya Chopra (born 21 May 1971) is an Indian film director, producer, screenwriter and studio executive who works in Hindi cinema.
+Aditya Chopra (born 21 May 1971) is an Indian film director, producer, and studio executive who works in Hindi Cinema.
 He is the Chairman of India's multi-national film, media, and entertainment conglomerate Yash Raj Films (YRF).
 The films he has produced make him the highest grossing Indian film producer of all time.

 Having denied Chopra admission into the National School of Drama due to his severe stammering as a young applicant, the Film Division of India eventually honored him with the National Award for his achievements in 1995, 2004, 2007 and 2015.
 Widely regarded as the most influential executive in Indian entertainment, Chopra has however rejected the publicity and fame that came with being Yash Chopra's son and the chief executive of Yash Raj Films.

 Early life

 Chopra, the elder son of late filmmaker Yash Chopra and Pamela Chopra, was born on 21 May 1971.
 His only sibling is actor and producer, Uday Chopra.
 He is the nephew of film producers B.R.
-Chopra and the cousin of filmmaker Ravi Chopra.
+Chopra and Yash Johar, and the cousin of filmmakers Ravi Chopra and Karan Johar.
 He completed his secondary education at Bombay Scottish School, earning his Indian Certificate of Secondary Education.
 He graduated from Sydenham College of Commerce and Economics, along with Anil Thadani, Karan Johar, and Abhishek Kapoor.